blankenshipg17/ISPel-content-web-applications/web-apps/URL_and_HTML/file5/index.md

   * Cisco VPN
   * Permissions denied
 * Jobs
-  * Web application development
+  * Android application development
   * At least one more year in ECU
-  * Have some experience on web application
+  * Have some experience on Android application
   * Email me your CV

+## Problems Left From Previous Class
+* Base Example: example 04_1
+* Load your font Example: example 04_2

 ## HTML DOM
 * Document Object Model (DOM)